Comics Continuum

 Sunday

-* The CW renews DC shows
+* The Simpsons clips

 * Boom!
 Studios First Looks

-* Dynamite Ent.
-First Looks
+* Dynamite First Looks

-* Red 5 Comics First Looks
+* Action Lab First Looks

 * Friday box office report